ashlinn/RepData_PeerAssessment1/PA1_template.md

 ##     2304        0        0
 ```

-Impute using the mean for that interval
+We will impute missing data using the mean steps for each interval:

 ```r